alne4294/s15_newgord_data_lecture_notes/README.md

 * Create file called oauth.properties with a single JSON object with the four fields and their respective values.
 * See slides for Ruby setup pre-reqs

+## Lecture 11

+## Lecture 12

+Web analytics application

+Database bottlenecking - vertical scaling scaling

+possible solutions:
+* buying better machines/hardware
+* creating a cache before database access
+* sharding, more databses (multiple instances/servers of the database)

+##### NoSQL

+*NoSQL* can help solve some of these problems - fault tolerant.
+No schema and first-order normalization ("Disk space is cheap"), more flexible.

+Types:
+* Key-vlaue
+* Graphs
+* Columnar (not the same as column-store)
+* Documents

+*Key-Value Store* - the simple database thatreturns an arbitrarily large set of datat when presented with a string/key

+*Graph stores* - store graph structures rather than table/row/column structures.
+Uses structrual query languages.

+*Columnar stores* - very fast writes and able to scale to enormous amounts of data.
+E.g., Netflix uses Cassandra to store and serve its movies.
+Hash tables all the way down.

+*Document stores* - like key-value store but with more structure.
+Can be indexed.

+Polygots/aggregations of different database stores.